seolcu/seolcu.com/content/about/_index.md

 {{< figure align=center src="/blog-profile.jpeg" width="250" >}}

-My name is **Gyuwon Seol**, and I am a junior at the Ajou University, majoring in Software Engineering.
+My name is **Gyuwon Seol**, and I am a sophomore at the Ajou University, majoring in Software Engineering.
 I live in South Korea.

 - I can code in `python`, `JavaScript`, `C`, and `bash`.